Light-O-Rama MP3 Directors

 Examples assuming that you have the ‘Advanced’ level of the software:

 * Please note that the MP3g3 dual network controller will mirror the output of Port 1 onto Port 2 on a per-sequence basis.
-If you wish to have all controllers on port 2 stay dark during certain sequences, ensure that ALL of the sequences in that show use the same channel configuration.
+If you wish to have all controllers on port 2 stay dark during certain sequences, ensure that ALL of the sequences in that show use the same preview.
 That is to say, ensure all of your sequences contain channels for BOTH ports, even if those channels are all OFF for the duration of the sequence.

 'Startup' sequences as well as 'Filler' sequences can also use LOR or DMX devices on advanced directors and the same rules apply to them.